Orpius/SDK/docs/UserGuide/index.md

 storage, and secrets.
 The Orpius Console (desktop application) connects securely to the Orpius Server, which manages authentication, scheduling, event handling, and access to encrypted storage.
-All sensitive operations—such as code execution, tool calls, and secret retrieval—occur within this private environment.
+All sensitive operations such as code execution, tool calls, and secret retrieval, occur within this private environment.
 Where a model provider is used (for example, OpenAI, Google Gemini, Azure OpenAI, on-prem), Orpius connects through secure TLS channels while enforcing your chosen